-A Great Mills, Maryland High School Shooting Happened A Week After Students Protested Guns
+A Shooting Happened At A Maryland High School A Week After Students Protested Guns

 On Tuesday morning, March 20, multiple media outlets reported on a shooting at Great Mills High School in Maryland, located about 70 miles south of Washington D.C.
 The shooting resulted in the school being placed on lockdown, before students were later transported to another facility.
 The shooting resulted in three people being critically injured, including the shooter, according to The Washington Post.